2023 Los Angeles Rams season: Week 13: vs. Cleveland Browns

 In a critical contest for both teams, Los Angeles defeated the visiting Browns to improve to 6–6.
 Cleveland struck first by taking the opening kickoff and driving 75 yards in nine plays to finish with a 24-yard touchdown pass from veteran backup quarterback Joe Flacco to running back Jerome Ford.
 The Rams responded by scoring on their next two drives to take a 10–7 lead, first with kicker Lucas Havrisik booting a 44-yard field goal, then after forcing a Browns punt, quarterback Matthew Stafford found rookie wide receiver Puka Nacua deep down the middle.
 Nacua caught the pass in stride and outran the Cleveland defenders for a 70-yard touchdown pass to give L.A. its first lead of the game.
 Nacua, who surpassed 1,000 receiving yards for the season in only 12 games, had four receptions for 105 yards (his fifth 100-yard receiving game of the season) as well as two carries for 34 yards on the ground.
 After the Browns and Rams traded punts and field goals in the second quarter, Cleveland took its first possession of the second half and drove down to the L.A.
 6-yard-line.
 But the Rams defense stiffened and forced the Browns to settle for a 24-yard field goal by Dustin Hopkins.
 The Rams retook the lead on the following drive, as a 31-yard run by Nacua and a 30-yard pass from Stafford to wide receiver Demarcus Robinson set up a first-and-goal at the Browns 10.
 Two plays later, Stafford and Robinson connected again for a 7-yard touchdown pass and a 20–13 lead.
 Cleveland responded by putting together another methodical and time-consuming drive that ended with an 8-yard touchdown pass from Flacco to tight end Harrison Bryant, but the extra point attempt from kicker Hopkins sailed wide right, thus allowing the Rams to maintain a slim 20–19 lead.
 The Browns forced the Rams to punt on the next possession, but on the very first play of Cleveland's ensuing drive, Flacco threw a long pass that was intercepted by former Brown John Johnson, who returned the interception 42 yards to Cleveland's 24-yard line.
 It took the Rams five plays to score as Stafford (22–37, 279 yards, 0 INTs) threw his third TD pass of the day, a 3-yard strike to wide receiver Cooper Kupp that gave L.A. an eight-point lead.
 Starting from their own 30, the Browns failed to move the chains after four tries, turning over the ball on downs with 2:29 remaining.
 Running back Kyren Williams (21 carries, 88 yards) ran the ball four straight times, with his last carry scoring from one yard out with two minutes remaining.
 The Rams defense punctuated the win in the final seconds as Flacco was sacked at the one by rookie nose tackle Kobie Turner on third down.
-Backed into his own end zone, Flacco was sacked on fourth down by both Turner and defensive tackle Aaron Donald for the game's final points as the Rams won three straight games for the first time since their Super Bowl-winning season and remained a contender in the NFC playoff race.
-The victory also propelled the Rams to 2nd place in the division as they held tiebreaker against the Seattle Seahawks.
+Backed into his own end zone, Flacco was then sacked on fourth down by both Turner and defensive tackle Aaron Donald for the game's final points as the Rams won three straight games for the first time since their Super Bowl-winning season and remained a contender in the NFC playoff race.
+The victory also propelled the Rams to second place in the division as they held the tiebreaker against the Seattle Seahawks.